35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 36. Visit San Antonio Aguascalientes and other nearby towns

-One of the tours that I have enjoyed the most is the tour of the villages around Antigua with Pablo.
+One of the tours that I enjoyed the most was the tour of the villages around Antigua with Pablo.
 We met up in Parque Central and off we went.

-Since it was a private tour, before setting off for the first village he kindly took me to the Cerro de la Cruz because I wasn’t comfortable going by myself.
-We were lucky that we caught a sunny day and the sky was sort of clear.
+Since it was a private tour, he kindly took me to the Cerro de la Cruz before setting off for the first village, as I wasn’t comfortable going by myself.
+We were fortunate to catch a sunny day, with a clear sky.

-We then walked all the way beyond the market where the bus station is located and we left for the first town, San Antonio Aguascalientes.
-This tiny town is mainly famous for a special kind of weaving where the textile design is visible on both sides.
+We then walked all the way beyond the market, where the bus station is located, and left for the first town, San Antonio Aguascalientes.
+This tiny town is mainly famous for a special kind of weaving in which the textile design is visible on both sides.

 After looking at the church in the main plaza we went to the Market where local ladies dressed in their own traditional huipil showed me how they make those precious textiles.
 They are indeed works of art, and expensive.